Easy RISC-V

 lui x11, %hi(0x10000000) li x10, 0x48 # 'H' sw x10, 0(x11) li x10, 0x69 # 'i' sw x10, 0(x11) li x10, 0x21 # '!' sw x10, 0(x11) li x10, 0x0a # '\n' sw x10, 0(x11) ebreak

-Eh, close enough to a greeting the entire world.
+Eh, close enough to greeting the entire world.
 We could refactor it a bit to use a loop, or whatever… Now that we think about it, how about going one step further and organize our code into some functions?

 Functions